No value creation without culture

-The most successful organizations understand that the purpose of any business is to create value for customers, employees, and investors, and that the interests of these three groups are inextricably linked.
-Therefore, sustainable value cannot be created for one group unless it is created for all of them.
+The most successful organisations understand that the purpose of any business is to create value for customers, employees, and investors, and that the interests of these three groups are inextricably linked.
+Therefore, sustainable value creation cannot be created for one group unless it is created for all of them.

 Organizations that emphasize clearly defined cultures that are aligned with company value creation enjoy better performance, greater financial gain and long-term employee commitment.
 But what is corporate culture?